antrea-io/antrea/docs/architecture.md

 `ovs-monitor-ipsec` can detect the tunnel and create IPsec Security Policies with PSK for the remote Node, and strongSwan can create the IPsec Security Associations based on the Security Policies.
-These additional tunnel ports are not really used for any traffic, but are just for triggering IPsec Security Policy creation by `ovs-monitor-ipsec`.
-All tunnel traffic still goes through the default tunnel port (`tun0`) with OVS flow based tunneling.
+These additional tunnel ports are not used to send traffic to a remote Node - the tunnel traffic is still output to the default tunnel port (`tun0`) with OVS flow based tunneling.
+However, the traffic from a remote Node will be received from the Node's IPsec tunnel port.